Julie Barlow: Biography

 Julie Barlow received a bachelor's degree from McGill University where she majored in political science.
 She received a master's degree in English literature from Concordia University.

 After living in Paris, France from 1999 to 2001, she co-wrote Sixty Million Frenchmen Can't Be Wrong (St. Martin's Press, 2003) with her husband Jean-Benoît Nadeau, a book about France and French culture.
 The book was translated into French, Dutch and Chinese.

 In 2006, Barlow co-wrote The Story of French with Nadeau, a biography of the origins of the French language.

 This book was translated into French and Japanese.
 In 2014, it was adapted into a two-hour radio documentary, Le français n’a pas dit son dernier mot (French has not said its last word), which was broadcast by France Culture in July 2014, and still available in podcast.

 Barlow was a visiting Fulbright scholar at the North American Center for Transborder Studies in Phoenix, Arizona, in spring 2010 where her studies focused on relations between Mexico and the United States and the role of Spanish in the U.S. This was part of the research for her next book, a history of the Spanish language titled The Story of Spanish (St. Martin's Press), also co-authored with Nadeau.

-She currently sits on the board of trustees of the Washington-based Institute of Current World Affairs.
+As of 2016, she sits on the board of trustees of the Washington-based Institute of Current World Affairs.

 In 2018, she was a finalist for the CBC/QWF writer in residence program.